 The more answers I got to these kinds of questions, the more I resolved to help as many people as I could.

-I’m One Of Only 62 Physical Therapists In North America Qualified To Help People Move The Way They Were Meant To From Birth
+I’m One Of Only 62 Physical Therapists In North America Who Can Help People Move The Way They Were Meant To From Birth

 After earning my Doctor of Physical Therapy degree, I started looking for ways to help people who don’t live in California.